What are VAX Computer Systems?

 When talking about challenges, the most threatening one is downtime.
 It hinders your business operation and costs you extensively.
 In fact, data suggests that for small businesses, the average cost of downtime is around £7000 per hour.

-Also, the hardware has reached end-of-life, which means its no longer been produced.
-So, finding support and replacement parts are cumbersome tasks.
-Again, the old hardware consumes a lot of power which leads to higher energy consumption bills.
+Also, the hardware has reached end-of-life, which means it’s no longer being produced.
+So, finding support and replacement parts is a cumbersome task.
+Again, the old hardware consumes a lot of power, which leads to higher energy consumption bills.

-Overall, the hardware can fail anytime soon.
-And when it does, companies end up regretting they should have planned earlier.
+Overall, the hardware can fail at any time.
+And when it does, companies end up regretting that they should have planned earlier.

 Modernize VAX Computer Systems with Stromasys